Poisson splitting by factors: Construction of selection rules

-Observe that if $x,y \in \R^d$ are pre-seeds, then $\|x-y\| \not \in (2, 2(R+88\plusd))$; otherwise the empty shell of one pre-seed would intersect the halo of the other in such a way as to contradict the definition of a pre-seed.
-We say that two pre-seeds $x,y$ are {\df{related}} if $\|x-y\| \le 2$.
-This gives an equivalence relation on the pre-seeds. \begin{lemma} If $X$ is a Poisson point process on $\R^d$ with positive intensity and law $\law$, then every equivalence class of pre-seeds under $X$ is an open set with positive finite Lebesgue measure $\law$-a.s. \end{lemma} \begin{proof} Let $C$ be an equivalence class of pre-seeds under $X$.
-Let $a \in C$.
-We shall find an open ball centered at $a$ that is contained in $C$.
-Define the distance between two sets $A, B$ in the standard way: $\|A -B\| := \inf_{x \in A, y \in B} \|x - y\|$.
-Define the following:
+Observe that if $x,y \in\R^d$ are pre-seeds, then $\|x-y\| \notin(2, 2(3R+63)\plusd))$; otherwise the empty shell of one pre-seed would intersect the halo of the other in such a way as to contradict the definition of a pre-seed.
+Also note that the width of the empty shell is chosen to be greater than $2(R +10)$; this is needed in the special case $d=1$ to ensure that if $x,y \in\R^d$ are pre-seeds, then $\|x-y\| \notin(2, 2(3R+63)\plusd))$.
+We say that two pre-seeds $x,y$ are \textit{related} if $\|x-y\| \le2$.
+This gives an equivalence relation on the pre-seeds.